1938 Auckland Rugby League season: Round 16

-Rangi Chase, the Manukau centre who was the best back on the ground in their 31-5 win.
+Rangi Chase, the Manukau centre who was the best back on the ground in their 31–5 win.

 Gordon Midgley who had returned from New Zealand's tour of Australia weeks earlier scored four tries for Marist on the wing in their 32–4 win over Richmond.
 The win gave them a four-point lead over Mount Albert for the championship.
 Wally Tittleton was at centre and had a hard day due to Keith Fletcher at second five-eighth playing poorly with his passing often going into his opponents hands.
-Richmond only trailed 8-4 at halftime before collapsing in the second half.
+Richmond only trailed 8–4 at halftime before collapsing in the second half.
 Marist forward, Joe Woods was the best "forward on the ground".
-Their captain however, John Anderson was said to be too selfish through holding on too long in possession when he had team mates in support.
+Their captain however, John Anderson was said to be too selfish through holding on too long in possession when he had teammates in support.
 Richard Shadbolt was sent off for Mt Albert during the first half of their match with Manukau for alleged punching.
 A Manukau forward "attempted a strangle hold" on him in retaliation and Shadbolt "lay injured for some minutes" but the Manukau player went unpunished.
 It was decided during the management committee meeting later in the week that after reviewing the circumstances to take no further action.
 They also lost Dunn and A McLachlan through injuries meaning that for nearly 30 minutes they had to play with just 10 men.
 Rangi Chase was the "best back on the ground" and "changed direction with speed and used his speed to advantage".
 While Walter Brimble showed his best for since returning from Australia.
 In their forwards Angus Gault, Pita Ririnui, Jack Brodrick, and George Whye were the best.